Shelchamp/CosmicCat/README.md

 Features that were not implemented:

 * Fix collision to be 100% visually accurate
-* Show high scores
-* Add a greater variety of sounds
-  * Play sound when cat reaches a particular size
-  * Have In Bread Cat purr when it is stationary
-* Allow users to Start and Restart game with button press
-* Draw Game Over screen
 * Mute audio
 * Add a variety of cat models
 * Let users pick from a number of cats to control